Hürth: Public transport

-Since September 29, 1997, Hürth has a bus network that covers most of the city's area.
-There are six bus lines, labelled 711 through 720, by the city's public transport corporation, and another five lines that are not associated with the SVH, having only a number of bus stops in Hürth.
+Since 29 September 1997 Hürth has a bus network that covers most of the city's area.
+There are six bus routes, numbered 711 to 720, by the city's public transport corporation, and another five lines that are not associated with the SVH, having only a number of bus stops in Hürth.

 Hürth-Kalscheuren station is located in Kalscheuren and operated by Deutsche Bahn.
 Two Regionalbahn services stop each hour, connecting to Cologne, Bonn and Euskirchen, while other Intercity and Regional-Express pass through without stopping.

 Additionally, Hürth is connected to Cologne and Bonn via the Stadtbahn line 18 of the Cologne Stadtbahn.

 All local public transport, including that of the Deutsche Bahn, is subject to the Verkehrsverbund Rhein-Sieg, which is a combine of public transport organizations, setting unified prices for the whole of the combine.